Gabehu/practicum-projects/recommendation_system/README.md

 # Goal:
 Carry out EDA and evaluate the A/B test results regarding the new recommender system

+# Content:
+- Opening the data file and doing preprocessing
+- EDA
+- Evaluating A/B test results
+- Conclusions

 # Libraries used
 pandas